 Currently, the Table Store Python SDK adopts the

 Exception method to handle errors.
-Operation is successful if the called interface does not throw an exception.
-If an exception is thrown, operation fails.
+The operations is successful if the called interface does not throw an exception.
+If an exception is thrown, then the operation fails.

 Note: Batch operation interfaces such as batch_get_row and batch_write_row are successfully called only when the system checks that the status of each row is successful.